alazifi/baby-incubator-tester/Hardware_Development/02_Schematics_and_PCB/Main_PCB-en.md

 #### :zap: PCB:
 ##### Patch Changes
 1. `AUX`'s ground plane separated from main ground plane
-2. Dimension of 92.00 mm x 75.00 mm with edge cuts layer
+2. Dimension of 92.00 mm x 75.00 mm with edge cuts layer addition

 - - - -

 # V4.0.0
 <sup>[(Back to top)](#version-log)</sup>

-#### Creator: Mr. Haidar
+#### Developer: Mr. Haidar
 ### :package: Description
 More power source for sensor is added and dedicated to power the sensor in this fourth version of Baby Incubator Tester.
 This improvement enables the enhancement of sensor performance and boosts its work!

 ### :clipboard: Characteristics
 #### :hammer_and_wrench: Schematic:
 ##### Major Changes
-1. Added U6 with value `OUT-7,5V` as power source of `7.5 V` sensor and its support components:
+1. Added `U6` symbol with value `OUT-7,5V` as power source of `7.5 V` sensor and its support components:
 	| Symbol |  Value   |
 	|:------:|:--------:|
 	|  `D2`  | `1N5835` |